Sagelt/beyond/text/wizard/spellbook.md

   then erase all advancement from this ability.
 * [ ][ ][ ][ ][ ][ ][ ] Master Caster: +1
 * [ ][ ][ ][ ][ ] Empower Magic: On a 10+ you have the option of choosing from
   the 7-9 list.
-If you do, you may maximize the spells effects or double its targets.
+If you do, you may maximize the spell's effects or double its targets.

 **Conditions**